getman-research-group/3dcnn-zeolite-solvation/python_scripts/README.md

 ```

 `test_pytorch.sh` provides a portable local or Slurm launcher for the same test.
-The individual research scripts also contain example parameters or control
+Several research scripts also include example parameters or control settings in
-settings in their main blocks; review these settings before processing a new
+their main blocks; review these settings before processing a new system or
-system or launching a complete dataset run.
+launching a complete dataset run.